 The Bogo-Indian Defence arises after 1.d4 Nf6 2.c4 e6 3.Nf3 Bb4+ and falls under ECO code E11.
-With 23,511 games in the master database, it is a well-established opening choice.
+With 2.2 million Lichess games across all rating levels, it is a well-established opening choice.

 History and Notable Players